St Andrews House Edinburgh, Calton Hill Building Photos, Architect, Date, Picture

 photos © Adrian Welch

-The St Andrew’s House frontage is influenced by Grey Wornuim’s severe Art Deco verticality RIBA HQ (1934) on Portland Place, London.
+The property frontage is influenced by Grey Wornum’s severe Art Deco verticality RIBA HQ (1934) on Portland Place, London (George Grey Wornum, 1888 – 1957, was born in London, England, UK).
 Edinburgh National Library building (Dr Reginald Fairlie, 1934-55) on George IV Bridge also picks up on this rigid vertical ordering in stone.

-The building was refurbished between 2000 tand2002 by Reiach and Hall Architects.
+This landmark Art Deco building was refurbished between 2000 and 2002 by Reiach and Hall Architects, an award-winning architecture office based in the Scottish capital city.
 Adjacent buildings can be located off the Calton Hill tour.

 photographs © Adrian Welch